civctp2/civctp2/README.md

 Since CTP2 was originally a Windows game and CTP2 is not free even if its source code has been released, the installation process is a bit complicated.

 ### Prepare the data
-First, you need the orignal game files of CTP2.
+First, you need the original game files of CTP2.
 If you have the CD version, it's better to install it on a Windows machine / using Wine and copy over the files.
 You need the folders `ctp2_data`, `ctp2_program` and `Scenarios`.

 If you have the GoG version, use `innoextract` to extract all the required files (you can `sudo apt install innoextract` if you need) from the `setup_call_to_power2_2.0.0.13.exe` windows installer.